A Complete Guide Before Buying Your Perfect Kayak Paddle - Hiseadock

 This paddle has a significant curve across its entire width.
 With this curve, the paddle’s bite is affected – with the paddle being designed to catch water sooner at the beginning of the stroke.
 Having such a sweeping design makes this paddle very powerful in the first half to a third-quarter of its motion.

-To prevent the water from being pushed upwards, paddles with spoon shapes should be removed from the water earlier than paddles with flat or dihedral blades.
+To prevent the water from being pushed upwards, paddles with spoon shapes should be removed from the water earlier than flat or dihedral blades.
 As with any other paddle, a spoon-shaped paddle will reduce efficiency when you follow through with the stroke.

 Also, don’t forget to carry a crashworthy ball that will prevent your kayak from accidental damage.